-Brandon Gardner has served as a member of our board of directors since January 2016 and as chairperson of our board of directors since June 2017.
-Mr. Gardner is a Founding Partner and has served as the President and Chief Operating Officer of Raine since 2009.
+Brandon Gardner has served as a member of our board of directors since January 2016 and as chair of our board of directors since June 2017.
+Mr. Gardner is a Founding Partner and has served as the President of The Raine Group ("Raine"), a global merchant bank dedicated to the technology, media, and telecommunications sectors, since 2009.
+Mr. Gardner was also Chief Operating Officer of Raine from 2009 until December 2023.
 Prior to Raine, Mr. Gardner founded and was the Senior Operating Officer of Serengeti Asset Management LP ("Serengeti"), a multi-strategy investment advisor.
 During his tenure at Serengeti, Mr. Gardner was an active member of the investment team, managing sectorand strategy-specific portfolios as well as the firm's private investment opportunities.
 Prior to joining Serengeti in 2007, Mr. Gardner was a practicing attorney at Cleary Gottlieb Steen & Hamilton LLP from 1999 to 2007.
 Mr. Gardner serves on the boards of numerous companies held in the Raine investment portfolio.
 Additionally, Mr. Gardner served on the board of directors of Marquee Raine Acquisition Corp (formerly NASDAQ: MRAC) from 2020 until 2021.
 Mr. Gardner holds a B.A. from the College of Arts and Sciences at the University of Pennsylvania, a B.S. from the Wharton School at the University of Pennsylvania, and a J.D. from Columbia University.

-We believe Mr. Gardner is qualified to serve on the board of directors due to his experience in structuring securities transactions and advising private and public companies in the technology space.
+We believe Mr. Gardner is qualified to serve on the board of directors due to his experience in advising private and public companies in the technology space and structuring securities transactions.